aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

 1. In your AWS Organization primary account, use the sso-codepipeline-stack.template cloudformation template to provision the AWS Code Pipeline and related CICD resources in the same region that SSO service is enabled.
 Modify the CloudFormation template based on your accounts' information.
 2. Create an AWS CodeCommit repository and make sure the name of CodeCommit repository matches the value of "RepositoryName" parameter in your sso-codepipeline-stack.template.
-3. Verify and Update the CloudFormation parameters in "sso-automation-parameters.json" and "sso-s3-parameters.json" files.
+3. Update the CloudFormation parameters in "sso-automation-parameters.json" and "sso-s3-parameters.json" files.
-4. Create your own  permission sets json defination files  as well as the account assignment defination file "global-mapping.json" and "target-mapping.json".
+4. Create your own  permission sets json definition files as well as the account assignment "global-mapping.json" and "target-mapping.json" files.
 5. Push the following files to your CodeCommit repository:
 ```
 ├── LICENSE